A bit about me …

 My early years

-My mother is Canadian and my father born in England, and the two of them met and married in England.
+My mother is Canadian and my father was born in England, and the two of them met and married in England.
 Prior to my birth they had decided to emigrate from England to Australia in 1965 following the birth of my older brother.

 I spent the next 13 years growing up in the fishing village of Brixham, Devon in the south of England.
 Childhood memories are always a little romanticised, but the area where I lived in Devon was the perfect place for a nature-loving child.
 A 30 minute bicycle ride from my house and I could be watching woodpeckers in a deciduous forest, gazing at guillemots and fulmars soaring about the clifftops overlooking the ocean, looking at nesting wrens in a maze of winding country lanes, searching for crabs in rock pools at the beach, or even fossicking for ancient fossils among cliffs of shale.
 It really was a great place to grow up.

 Developing an interest in photography?